 Desperate Times Brewery

 I’m all about the dark and robust beers and one of my favorite places to find them is at Desperate Times Brewery in Carlisle.
-Their Black Forest Schwarzbier, Vanilla Robust Porter, and Honest Lawbreaker are roasty, smooth and balanced with a full-bodied flavor.
-In fact, the Black Forest Schwarzbier won a 2nd place ribbon in the Dark Lager category at the first Pennsylvania Craft Beer Competition and also won a silver medal at the 2017 Great American Beer Festival.
+Their Black Forest Schwarzbier and Honest Lawbreaker are roasty, smooth, and balanced with a full-bodied flavor.
+In fact, the Black Forest Schwarzbier won a gold medal in the Dark Lager category at the 2020 U.S. Open Beer Championship.
 Each one pairs nicely with the German-inspired food menu which offers, among other items, a selection of authentic sausages, schnitzel, and homemade sauerkraut.
 If you don’t like dark beers, Desperate Times has plenty of other options, with 12 rotating beers on tap.